bgauryy/ens-scraper/README.md

 > This is an expirimental code! (not production ready...)
 >
-> Last scan available addresses: *n-available.txt*
+> Last scan available eth addresses: *n-available.txt*

 ##### Requirements
 - yarn >= 3.2.0